OGGM/oggm/docs/input-data.rst

 ~~~~~~~~~~~~~~~~~

 In-situ mass-balance data is used by OGGM to calibrate and validate the
 mass-balance model.
-We reliy on mass-balance observations provided by the
+We rely on mass-balance observations provided by the
 World Glacier Monitoring Service (`WGMS`_).
 The `Fluctuations of Glaciers (FoG)`_ database contains annual mass-balance
 values for several hundreds of glaciers worldwide.
 We exclude water-terminating